 Discover the History of the Valley

 Welcome to Hedley, a town filled with legends of the people who settled in this area.
-Hedley (population 400) is on Hwy 3, 30 minutes east of Princeton, an hour east of Penticton and three and a half hours from Vancouver.
+Hedley (population 400) is on Hwy 3, 30 minutes east of Princeton, an hour west of Penticton and three and a half hours from Vancouver.

 Peek into the Past